 - Using energy-efficient technologies – One of the examples of energy-efficient technology is using Infrared Radiation(IR) for heat treatment or cooking purposes.
 IR treatment in a food processing company may save up to 78% of its electricity costs.
 Also, it also doesn’t require any oil, unlike traditional cooking, and that oil also has to be replaced regularly.
 So, using IR can provide more savings.

 The energy procurement process involves selling/purchasing energy units.

 The poor approach and transactional decisions here may result in increased energy bills of an organization.
-So implying energy management in this field involves taking proactive and smart buying decisions.
+So implying energy management here involves taking proactive and smart buying decisions to save energy costs.

 5. Personal Energy Management

-Personal energy management is about managing your physical activities, mental efforts, as well as your emotional state throughout the day for a happy and healthy living.
+Personal energy management is about managing your physical activities, mental efforts, as well as your emotional state throughout the day for a happier and healthy life.

 What are the steps involved in Building Energy Management?